Heritage hub

 Dr Konrad Kołodziejczyk

-Administrative Manager in the Europa Nostra Heritage Hub for Central and Eastern Europe, and Office Manager in the Society of Friends of Krakow History and Heritage (since 2016).
-He graduated in history (2016) from the Pedagogical University of Krakow, earned a doctorate in humanities (2022).
-His research interests revolve around issues related to historical demography, genealogy and social history.
+Administrative Manager at the Europa Nostra Heritage Hub for Central and Eastern Europe and serves as the Director of the Office and Attorney at the Society of Lovers of History and Monuments of Krakow.
+He also works at the Department of Historical Atlas (Digital History Laboratory) at the Tadeusz Manteuffel Institute of History, Polish Academy of Sciences.
+He graduated with a degree in history (2016) from the Pedagogical University of Krakow and earned a PhD in humanities (2022).
+His research interests include topics related to historical demography, the spatial dimension of historical research, genealogy, and social history.

 Oliwia Bubak